Treatment after an abnormal smear result

 Remember you’re not alone – the colposcopy staff are there to help you.
 And plenty of other women have been through this, too.

 What happens next

 Now that the abnormal cells have been found, they can be removed.
 Treatment simply involves removing the abnormal tissue from your cervix.

 Most of the treatments are done under local anaesthetic and are very low risk.

 Even with more complex treatments, complications from things like anaesthetics, infections or bleeding are rare, but can happen.
 Make sure you ask all the questions you need to.

 You can find out more at Types of treatment.

 After your treatment

-Once that’s all clear you can go back to having your regular smears by your usual smear taker.
+Once that’s all clear you can go back to having your regular smear tests by your usual health provider.
 Remember to tell your friends and family to have their smear tests too.